Ryoma-Liu/my_chinese_website/content/new/2020-sharing-short-notice/index.md

 event_url: https://resources.rstudio.com/webinars/sharing-on-short-notice-how-to-get-your-materials-online-with-r-markdown
 location: Online webinar
 abstract: ""
-summary: "Our paper **An Adaptive Haptic Exploration and Surface Classification of Irregular Objects** has been submitted to IEEE International Conference on Robotics and Automation(ICRA)!"
+summary: "我们的论文 **An Adaptive Haptic Exploration and Surface Classification of Irregular Objects** 已经提交到 IEEE International Conference on Robotics and Automation(ICRA)!"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.